medonmla/aac72270-551b-11ed-bdc3-0242ac120002/README.md

 P.S.
 I think that an endpoint worded as /countrIES/{COUNTRYCODE) would be more appropriate, but I decided to stick to instructions

 HOPE YOU ENJOYED MY APP!

+CovidStatsH2JPA

+1. First we will have to build the project using Maven build tool

+2. In order to run the project and generate the database we need the two files in resources: 1. schema.sql and 2.data.sql - we can check in the web console http://localhost:8080/h2/login.do?jsessionid=ed8f6609fdb3b73d62ba0faf839ff1b0 if the table is created and filled with data

+3. The project is implemented using CRUD Generic Repository

+4. We can test in Postman as usual

+Thank you very much!